| |

 ensue, and death would often follow.
 God

-made it evident to Israel that the time had come for
+made it evident to Israel that the time had come

-anger, pride, greed, etc. would be no longer tolerated.
-Penalty: death.
+being out of anger, pride, greed, etc. would be no

-As the other commandments, this one also went against the culture and the psychological
+also went against the culture and the psychological mental sets of

-mental sets of the times.
+the times.
 Historians tell us that other major legal codes of the time did

 not regard murder as a crime of concern to the State.
-It is worth noting that
+It is worth noting

-"Neither the Code of Hammurabi or the Middle
+"Neither the Code of Hammurabi

-Assyrian Laws have any general provisions on
+or the Middle Assyrian Laws have any general provisions on murder... murder

-murder... murder was not treated as a crime but as a matter for the relatives of the
+was not treated as a crime but as a matter for the relatives of the

 deceased."
-23 Protecting the honor of the family was a duty of the family,
+23 Protecting the honor of the family was a duty of the

 And so they did.

-Within Middle Eastern societies of the time, murder must
+Within Middle Eastern societies of the time, murder must have been very

-have been very common.
+common.
 The wounding of the family's honor could not be by-passed and

 forgotten, if the respect of the community was to be retained.
-Alcohol abuse must have
+Alcohol abuse

-abounded, as well as the mortal conflicts that often ensue from drunkenness.
-Knives and
+conflicts that often ensue from drunkenness.
+Knives and swords were not

-swords were not forbidden, and, therefore, their use must have been quite common.
+forbidden, and, therefore, their use must have been quite common.

-If this were a man-invented commandment,
+If this were a man-invented

 the people of ancient Middle Eastern societies